-By now, most counselors, pediatricians, teachers, and other people who work with children know about ACES: The “Adverse Childhood Experiences” scale.
-ACE’s predict, based on measuring the number of traumatic or adverse events experienced, which kids are likely to struggle developmentally and emotionally as they mature.
+Most counselors, pediatricians, teachers, and other people who work with children know about ACES: The “Adverse Childhood Experiences” scale.
+Based on measuring the number of traumatic or adverse events experienced, ACEs predict which kids are likely to struggle developmentally and emotionally as they mature.
 (You can take the ACES quiz here).

 What has been less well understood is why a small percentage of kids with high ACE scores have normal development and good adult emotional health.
-What factors created a level of resiliency in these kids that made them able to thrive through difficult childhoods?
+What factors created a level of resiliency in these kids that helped them to survive and thrive despite difficult childhoods?

-Kids who experience many PCE’s learn to trust social connections to support them.
-Social connectedness is linked to adult mental health.
-Adult survey respondents who reported high levels of adulthood social and emotional support (i.e. family, partners, and friend circles they trusted, were open with, and looked to for support) were more likely to have experienced a high number of PCE’s during their childhood.
+Kids who experience many PCEs learn to trust the support of social connections, and social connectedness is linked to adult mental health.
+Adult survey respondents who reported high levels of adulthood social and emotional support (i.e., family, partners, and friend circles they trusted, were open with, and looked to for support) were more likely to have experienced a high number of PCEs during their childhood.

 7 Positive Childhood Experiences